 After setting up the CDU, you are ready to push back and start up.
 First, you need to get the APU started so you can remove external power.
+(In the checklist below, the center fuel pumps can be left off as our center fuel tank is empty.)

 APU Start - Abbreviated Checklist

-Overhead Fuel: MAIN 1,2,3,4 FWD/AFT Pumps On
+Overhead Fuel: L/R FWD/AFT Pumps On

 Overhead Fuel: L/R CTR Pumps As Required

-Overhead Fuel: L/R STAB Pumps As Required

 Overhead Electrical: APU Start

-Overhead Electrical: APU GEN L/R On when AVAIL lit
+Overhead Electrical: APU GEN L/R On

-Overhead Air: Trim Air Switches On

-Overhead Air: Recirculation Switches On

-Overhead Air: Packs Switches On

-Overhead Air: Isolation Valve Switches On

-Overhead Air: APU Bleed Air Switch On